 Like personal credit cards, business credit cards typically have a credit limit, which is the maximum amount that can be charged to the card at any given time.
 Business credit cards often have rewards programs that allow businesses to earn points or cash back on their purchases.

 They may also offer additional benefits such as travel insurance, extended warranties, or concierge services.
 Business credit cards can be a useful tool for managing the day-to-day expenses of a business, as well as for building the credit history of the business.

-A merchant cash advance is a type of financing option in which a business receives an advance on its future credit card sales.
-The lender provides the business with a lump sum of cash, and the business agrees to pay back the advance plus fees over time by allowing the lender to deduct a percentage of its daily credit card sales until the advance is paid in full.
+While not legally considered a loan, a merchant cash advance is a type of financing option in which a business receives an advance on its future credit card sales.
+The advance provider advances the business with a lump sum of cash, and the business agrees to pay back the advance plus fees over time by deducting a percentage of its daily credit card sales until the advance is paid in full.

 Merchant cash advances are often used by businesses that need quick access to cash and may not qualify for traditional loans due to bad credit or lack of collateral.
 Less expensive, more traditional loans might not be available to startup businesses, since the length of credit history is one of the key factors contributing to your credit score.
 New businesses sometimes feature healthy income but poor credit for this reason.

 MCAs can be an expensive form of financing, with fees that are often higher than those of traditional loans.
 It is important for businesses to carefully consider the terms and costs of a merchant cash advance before deciding if it is the right financing option for their needs.